buddybuild-public/gitbook-plugin-buddybuild/README.md

 # gitbook-plugin-buddybuild

-This repo contains a GitBook plugin that provides CSS, Javascript, and other common assets required to build buddybuild books.
+This repo contains a GitBook plugin that provides CSS, images, Javascript, and other common assets required to build buddybuild books.

 ## Usage